ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 exact reason nor is aware of the exact entity blocking the access to the domain.
-For example, a DNS server may block access to a domain based on the content category such as "Malware" to protect the endpoint from malicious software, "Phishing" to prevent the user from revealing sensitive information to the attacker, etc. A user may need to know the contact details of the IT/InfoSec team to raise a complaint.
+For example, a DNS server may block access to a domain based on the content category such as "Malware" to protect the endpoint from malicious software, "Phishing" to prevent the end user from revealing sensitive information to the attacker, etc. A end user may need to know the contact details of the IT/InfoSec team to raise a complaint.
+Further, the information conveyed by {{!RFC8914}} is intended for diagnostic purposes and is not structured for automated processing, localization, or extensibility.
+This document defines a structured, machine-readable format for conveying such details in the EXTRA-TEXT field, enabling clients to process the information programmatically and present it to end users (e.g., with localization support), while allowing for extensibility and more granular, client security policy-driven handling of the information.
+This specification requires that clients only act upon such information when it is received over an integrity-protected DNS response.

 # I-JSON in EXTRA-TEXT Field {#name-spec}

-DNS servers that are compliant with this specification and have received an indication that the client also supports this specification as per {{client-request}} send data in the EXTRA-TEXT field {{!RFC8914}} encoded using the Internet JSON (I-JSON) message format {{!RFC7493}}.
+DNS servers that are compliant with this specification and have received an indication that the client also supports this specification as per {{client-request}} send data in the EXTRA-TEXT field {{!RFC8914}} as a JSON object encoded using the Internet JSON (I-JSON) message format {{!RFC7493}}.

 This document defines the following JSON names: